huggingface/huggingface-llama-recipes/.github/README.md

 #   {'role': 'user', 'content': "What's Deep Learning?"},
 #   {'role': 'assistant', 'content': "Yer lookin' fer a treasure trove o'
 #             knowledge on Deep Learnin', eh?
 Alright then, listen close and
-#             I'll tell ye about it.\n\nDeep Learnin' be a type of machine
+#             I'll tell ye about it.\n\nDeep Learnin' be a type o' machine
 #             learnin' that uses neural networks"}
 # ]
 ```